arbor-sim/arbor/doc/py_intro.rst

 Simulation steps
 ~~~~~~~~~~~~~~~~

-Then, according to the :ref:`modelsimulation` description Arbor's python module :py:mod:`arbor` can be utilized to
+The workflow for defining and running a model defined in :ref:`modelsimulation` can be performed

-* first, describe the neuron model by defining an :class:`arbor.recipe`;
+in Python as follows:

-* then, get the local resources (:class:`arbor.proc_allocation`), the execution :class:`arbor.context`, and :class:`arbor.partition_load_balance`;
+1. Describe the neuron model by defining an :class:`arbor.recipe`;
-* finally, execute the model by initiating and running the :class:`arbor.simulation`.
+2. Describe the compuational resources to use for simulation using :class:`arbor.proc_allocation` and :class:`arbor.context`;

-In order to visualise the result a spike recorder can be attached using :func:`arbor.attach_spike_recorder`.
+3. Partition the model over the hardware resources using :class:`arbor.partition_load_balance`;
-To analyse Arbor's performance an :class:`arbor.meter_manager` is available generating a measurement summary using :func:`arbor.make_meter_report`.
+4. Run the model by initiating then running the :class:`arbor.simulation`.

 These details are described and examples are given in the next sections :ref:`pycommon`, :ref:`pyrecipe`, :ref:`pydomdec`, :ref:`pysimulation`, and :ref:`pyprofiler`.